aarrtturas/EncryptTinyAES/Readme.md

 EncryptTinyAES 256 Text Encrypt & Decrypt (Offline & Secure)

-# Short Description 1
+# Short Description

 Encrypt and decrypt text securely with AES-256 + HMAC-SHA256.
 Minimal app, open-source, offline, no ads, no tracking.
 Everything happens locally on your device — no data ever leaves it.
 Low visability to protect from shoulder-surfing.

-# Short Description 2
+# More details

 Encrypt and decrypt text securely with AES-256.
 Minimal app, open-source, offline, no ads, no tracking.
 Everything happens locally on your device — no data ever leaves it.